-Our 100-bed facility is set on 50 private acres in Greater Portland and offers patients a pleasant environment for psychiatric treatment.
-We are clinically integrated with mental health providers, hospitals and primary care sites to ensure easy and timely access to treatment, and safe and effective transitions between services.
+Our 100-bed facility is set on 50 private acres and offers patients a pleasant environment for psychiatric treatment.
+We are clinically integrated with mental health providers, hospitals and primary care providers to ensure easy and timely access to treatment, and safe and effective transitions between services.

 The adolescent and adult units provide ample accommodations, including designated rooms for family meetings and individual consultations, and an indoor gym.
 Outdoors, a reflecting pool and gazebo are the focal points for the adult courtyard, and an outdoor play area for our younger patients that provides a child-friendly atmosphere for pediatric care.